DataDog/hiring-engineers/answers.md

 Hi,

 This is Jaime Alonso from DataDog.
-My goal today is to show you not only the strengths and deep insight the tool is able to provide but also the easy-of-use and the friendly management and configuration, which makes DataDog the best tool to have visibility across *any cloud, any app, any metric*.
+My goal today is to show you not only the strengths and deep insight DatDog is able to provide you but also the easy-of-use and the friendly management and configuration.
+This makes DataDog the best tool to have visibility across **any cloud, any app, any metric**

 ## Collecting Metrics:

 First of all, we will start by collecting metrics.
 For this example, we have installed the DataDog agent in an Ubuntu VM.
-In order to add dimensions to metrics, so they can be filtered, aggregated, and compared, we can use *tags*.
+In order to add dimensions to metrics, so they can be filtered, aggregated, and compared, we can use **tags**.
 We can easily add tags in the UI or by editing the agent file, in this case we have added two, one to identify the host owner (`host:Jaime`) and another one for the environment (`env:demo`).
 Immediately, we can use hostMap UI to visualize our server and the tags, here there is only one but if we add more hosts with the same tags we will be able to visualizing all together:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/147840972@N03/47505496652/in/dateposted-public/" title="Capture"><img src="https://live.staticflickr.com/7815/47505496652_99c846d5ee_h.jpg" width="1600" height="744" alt="Capture"></a>

-DataDog admits more than +200  built-in *integrations*.
+DataDog admits more than +200  built-in **integrations**.
 In this case we have installed a postgreSQL DB in our host, and then in order to start collecting  metrics we just need to modify the `postgres.d/conf.yaml` in the agent config  directory.
 This file also accepts tagging so we can filter not only by hosts, but also by app.

 ```
 instances: